Jarvis Collegiate Institute

 Jarvis Collegiate Institute is a high school in Toronto, Ontario, Canada.
 It is named after Jarvis Street where it is located.
 It is a part of the Toronto District School Board (TDSB).
 Prior to 1998, it was within the Toronto Board of Education (TBE).

 Founded in 1807, it is the oldest active high school in Ontario.
 Kingston Collegiate and Vocational Institute, founded c.
 1792), was the oldest but closed in 2020.

 History

-Jarvis Collegiate was founded as a private school in 1797.
+Jarvis Collegiate was founded as a private school in 1797 by William Cooper (1761-1840) but closed in 1801 when Cooper changed his occupation.
 In 1807 the government of Ontario, then known as the British colony of Upper Canada, took over the school and incorporated it in a network of eight new, public grammar schools (secondary schools), one for each of the eight districts of Upper Canada.
 Of the eight were four key schools: